Kentucky Farm Bureau 2015 National Priority Issues

 • Support comprehensive, affordable health care for all U.S. citizens with reforms to present law that will address the rising costs of health care.

-• Support changes in the health insurance industry that will stabilize the market, encourage competition and increase consumer choice.
+• Support changes to current health care law that will stabilize the market, encourage competition and increase consumer choice.

 « Back to the National page